squarerootof9/AI/README.md

 [📋](https://github.com/Coyote-A/ultimate-upscale-for-automatic1111.git)[Ultimate SD Upscale](https://github.com/Coyote-A/ultimate-upscale-for-automatic1111) — High-quality upscaling for AI-generated images.
 [📋](https://github.com/Bing-su/adetailer.git)[After Detailer](https://github.com/Bing-su/adetailer) — Automatic post-processing to refine faces and small details.
 (Download on first ui launch after install)

+### **Managing Extensions**
+- To remove an extension, close the UI and delete its folder from:
+  📂 `stable-diffusion-webui/extensions/`
+- Then restart the UI and check the Extensions tab to confirm removal.

 ## **ControlNet Adapters (Optional Advanced Control)**
 ControlNet Adapters are specialized models that help guide the AI using different input types like canny edges, depth maps, sketches, or color references.
 They allow for **precise structural or style control** over your generated images.